AnuragBambardekar/365-Days-of-Python/223_Numba/info.md

 Numba is a Just-In-Time (JIT) compiler for Python that specializes in numeric and scientific code.
 It allows you to write Python functions and decorate them with the ```@jit``` decorator to enable automatic compilation to machine code using *LLVM*.
 Numba primarily focuses on numerical computations and can accelerate code that heavily uses NumPy arrays and mathematical operations.

+Numba is a Just-In-Time (JIT) compiler for Python that translates portions of your Python code into machine code to achieve significant performance improvements.
+It's designed primarily for numerical and scientific computing tasks, aiming to bridge the gap between the ease of writing Python code and the performance of compiled languages like C or Fortran.

 ```
 LLVM (Low-Level Virtual Machine) is a collection of modular and reusable compiler and toolchain technologies.
 It's designed to optimize and compile programming languages into machine code, making them run efficiently on various architectures.
 LLVM provides a foundation for building compilers, code analyzers, and other software tools related to programming languages and code optimization.
 ```